erroronline1/caro/readme.md

     appenddata-->forms;
     missing-->|no|nonemissing(status message);
 ```

 [Content](#Content)

 ## Prerequisites
-* php >= 8
+* PHP >= 8
-* mysql or sql server (or some other database, but queries may have to be adjusted. as i chose pdo as database connectivity i hope this is possible)
+* MySQL or SQL Server (or some other database, but queries may have to be adjusted.
+As I chose pdo as database connectivity I assume this is possible)
-* ssl (camera access for qr-scanner and serviceworkers don't work otherwise)
+* SSQL (camera access for qr-scanner and serviceworkers don't work otherwise)
-* vendor pricelists as csv-files [see details](#importing-vendor-pricelists)
+* Vendor pricelists as CSV-files [see details](#importing-vendor-pricelists)

-tested server environments:
+Tested server environments:
-* apache [uniform server zero XV](https://uniformserver.com) with php 8.2, mysql 8.0.31
+* Apache [Uniform Server Zero XV](https://uniformserver.com) with PHP 8.2, MySQL 8.0.31
-* microsoft iis with sql express (sql server 22)
+* Microsoft IIS with SQL Express (SQL Server 22)

-tested devices:
+Tested devices:
-* desktop pc win10 edge-browser
+* Desktop PC Win10 Edge-browser
-* notebook win11 firefox-browser
+* Notebook Win11 Firefox-browser
-* smartphone android12 firefox-browser
+* Smartphone Android12 Firefox-browser

 [Content](#Content)

-## Installation
+### Installation
-* php.ini memory_limit ~2048M for processing of large csv-files, disable open_basedir at least for local iis for file handlers
+* php.ini memory_limit ~2048M for processing of large csv-files, disable open_basedir at least for local IIS for file handlers
-* php.ini upload_max_filesize & post_max_size / applicationhost.config | web.config for iis according to your expected filesize for e.g. sharepoint- and csv-files ~128MB
+* php.ini upload_max_filesize & post_max_size / applicationhost.config | web.config for IIS according to your expected filesize for e.g. sharepoint- and CSV-files ~128MB
 * php.ini max_execution_time / fastCGI timeout (iis) ~ 300 for csv processing may take a while depending on your data amount
 * php.ini enable extensions:
     * gd